 Several Crèche figures have had their clothing repaired or replaced, thanks to our Museum Educator, Heidi Howlett, for providing her seamstress skills and to Paula Jaeger Pikowitz for her donation of silk from Cowtan & Tout.
 Original trim was used along with the new fabric to keep the clothing as authentic as possible.

-GHM has a goal to reopen in the fall with a celebration including behind-the-scenes tours of the new storage areas, opening the Story Booth, unveiling the Crèche mural and new clothing.
+GHM has a goal to reopen with a celebration including behind-the-scenes tours of the new storage areas, opening the Story Booth, unveiling the Crèche mural and new clothing.

 GHM received additional funding for the storage redesign project with $22,500 from The Dunham Fund, $20,542 from the Kane County Riverboat Fund, and donated supplies from Uline.
 The Story Booth was funded by individual donors and fundraisers over the past five years.